 Why We Love National Coffee Milkshake Day

 Think about it.
 You can flavor your coffee milkshake with any of the gourmet variations you like in your regular coffee.
-Make it mocha or Turkish.
-Add cinnamon, cardamom, honey or garam masala.
-And of course, the adults in the room can add whatever alcoholic beverage they want.
+Try it with mocha or Turkish.
+Experiment with adding cinnamon, cardamom, honey or garam masala.
+And of course, the adults in the room can add their alcoholic beverage of choice to pack their coffee milkshake with a punch.

-Frappucinos are delicious, light, lovely milk-based things that can boost you during your lunch break.
-But —oh, ice cream.
-If July 26 falls on a day off for you, when you can use a cup of coffee but don't need to be on-your-toes alert, nothing complements java's taste like a sweet scoop of vanilla ice cream.
-It's the type of sensation that blows frapps off the map.
+Starbucks' Frappucinos are delicious, light, lovely milk-based things that can give you a boost during your lunch break.
+But — oh, that ice cream!
+If July 26 falls on an off day when you can use a cup of coffee but you don't need to be on-your-toes alert; nothing complements coffee like a sweet scoop of vanilla ice cream.
+A perfect coffee milkshake blows every other beverage off the map.